szhou1234/cassandra_range_repair/README.md

                         Number of workers to use for parallelism [default: 1] -D DATACENTER, --datacenter=DATACENTER
-  -l, --local           Restrict repair to the local DC -S, --snapshot        Use snapshots (pre-2.x only) -v, --verbose         Verbose output
+  -l, --local           Restrict repair to the local DC -p, --par             carry out a parallel repair (post-2.x only) -S, --snapshot        Use snapshots (pre-2.x only) -v, --verbose         Verbose output
   -d, --debug           Debugging output